wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 So far, the only explicit declaration of configuration in our Customer Service application is the `@EnableEntityDefinedRegions` annotation.

-As was alluded to above, there was another reason we explicitly declared the `@Region` annotation on our `Customer` class.

 Using SDG’s `@EnableEntityDefinedRegions` annotation is very convenient and can scan for the Regions (whether client or server (peer) Regions) required by your application based the entity classes themselves (e.g. `Customer`).
 In addition, we are going to take advantage of a very useful annotation for allowing SBDG to